pepone/redhat-rpm-config/buildflags.md

   dynamic linker is instructed to revoke write permissions after dynamic linking.
 Full protection of relocation data requires the `-z now` flag (see below).
+* `-z defs`: Refuse to link shared objects (DSOs) with undefined symbols.
+  Such symbols lack symbol versioning information and can be bound to the wrong (compatibility) symbol version at run time, and not the actual (default) symbol version which would have been used if the symbol definition had been available and static link time.

 For hardened builds, the `-specs=/usr/lib/rpm/redhat/redhat-hardened-ld` flag is added to the